AndypSheridan/battleships-1977/README.md

 * The idea to use the os library to clear the screen came from [this post](https://stackoverflow.com/questions/4810537/how-to-clear-the-screen-in-python) on Stack Overflow

-* The idea to use the time library
+* The idea to use the time library to delay the execution of the problem came from [this article](https://www.digitalocean.com/community/tutorials/python-time-sleep) on the Digital Ocean website

-*
+* The unicode for the bullet symbols and up and down arrow came from the [Python Docs Website](https://docs.python.org/3/howto/unicode.html)

+* I used this [online ASCII art generator](https://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20) for the very basic text and artwork in the game.